DHyperYT/delisted-xbox-games-archive/README.md

 This archive brings whatever interesting to me i've found to one place.

 # DISCLAIMER
-**THESE AREN'T CRACKS.** They still require a valid license to run, and they're also encrypted.
+**THESE AREN'T CRACKS.** They still require a valid license to run.

 You can use [XboxDownload](https://github.com/skydevil88/XboxDownload-EN) to install these xvcs to your Xbox.